 The Airport will make public comments and responses it receives reasonably accessible and available.

-Information regarding the Annual Airport Construction Plan will be published as it is available in the Airport’s monthly Update to the Community.
+Information regarding the Annual Airport Construction Plan will be published as it is available in the Airport’s monthly Airport Update .

 Airport Response to Public Questions/Comments